-Doug Elisaia (pronounced ellee-sy-a) is in his seventh year as Utah's director of strength and conditioning and his eighth year overall.
+Doug Elisaia (pronounced ell-ee-sy-a) is in his ninth year as Utah's director of strength and conditioning and his 10th year overall.
 He came to Utah in 2005 as an assistant strength coach and became the director a year later.

 Elisaia is a member of the National Strength and Conditioning Association and the Collegiate Strength and Conditioning Coaches Association.

-He came to the Utes from Kentucky, where from 2002-04 he was the strength and conditioning coach for the Wildcat baseball team and also assisted with football.
+He came to the Utes from Kentucky, where from 2002-04 he was the assistant strength and conditioning coach for the Wildcat football team and also worked with the baseball team.

 From 2000-01, he was employed by Wayne State as the defensive line coach and football team's strength and conditioning coach.
 He served in a similar capacity at McPherson College for the 1998-99 seasons.